How Top Companies Are Transforming Entrenched Organisational Cultures

 Over 20 years ago, GE was a conservative, slow-moving yet long-standing multi-national.
 Over the last two decades, however, the company has injected a sense of adventure and entrepreneurialism into its business, and have become innovative leaders in digital thought and execution.
 How did they do it?

-Drive, resilience, discipline, and commitment were important factors, but one standout tactic highlighted by Jeff Imelt, the incumbent CEO was to, ‘Make it Existential’.
+Drive, resilience, discipline, and commitment were important factors, but one standout tactic highlighted by Jeff Immelt, the incumbent CEO was to, ‘Make it Existential’.
 This meant treating every change or big push, (of which there were many) as a life or death event.
 Jeff instilled this change or die mantra during his twice a month leadership meeting at their business campus, believing it was pivotal to success.

 Nokia’s CEO Stephen Elop adopted a similar change or die approach when he sent out his famous ‘burning platform’ memo to wake up his leadership team to their organisation’s existential crisis.

-Push decision-making down the line to inspire bottom up culture change
+Push decision-making down the line to inspire bottom-up culture change

 Large, rigid, conglomerate multinationals have in recent times faced increased market pressure to become more agile.
 P&G had faced criticism for their rigidity in a volatile global market-place and as a result, the incoming CEO David Taylor is intent on developing an agile culture.
 While not using the burning platform motivation tactic, Mr. Taylor is planning to improve responsiveness by building a culture of autonomy in local markets by decentralisation of decision-making.

-Strategic senior appointments for top down culture change
+Strategic senior appointments for top-down culture change

-In 2017, GSK weren’t on a burning platform, but lacked competitiveness in key areas, and in 2017 the new CEO, Emma Walmsley announced that she planned to shake up the culture.
+In 2017, GSK wasn’t on a burning platform but lacked competitiveness in key areas, and in 2017 the new CEO, Emma Walmsley announced that she planned to shake up the culture.
 One of her key strategies was to move away from a culture that favoured internal promotions to one that valued external hires as a means of refreshing the gene pool.
 Two years later she has replaced 50 top executives, (including 40% of her top reports).
 Specifically, she appointed an external figure to inject some verve into their R&D function, an area which has fallen under investor scrutiny.
 It’s clear that strategic high-level appointments are key to GSK’s culture shift strategy.